anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 certificate request as described in {{req-sol}} and tunneling over TLS.
 Examples are available in {{exist_prot}}.

-Note that the optional certficate confirmation by the pledge to the PKI described above is independent of the mandatory enrollment status telemetry done between the pledge and the registrar in the final phase of BRSKI-AE, described next.
+Note that the optional certificate confirmation by the pledge to the PKI described above is independent of the mandatory enrollment status telemetry done between the pledge and the registrar in the final phase of BRSKI-AE, described next.